 Trade models differ sharply in their predictions about the gains from trade.
-Canonical static models typically generate small effects of trade protection on welfare.
-By contrast, dynamic models often stress the existence of productivity spillovers across firms that are not internalized, which implies that protection can have large future effects on productivity and welfare (c.f., Atkeson and Burstein (2010); Buera and Oberfield (2020); Perla et al. (2021); Sampson (2016)).
-Testing which approach is more realistic is difficult because dynamic effects may take years to materialize, and it is hard to know whether any observed shift in productivity over a long time period is due to the change in protection or some other policy change.
+Canonical static models typically generate small effects of trade protection on welfare.1 By contrast, dynamic models often stress the existence of productivity spillovers across firms that are not internalized, which implies that protection can have large future effects on productivity and welfare (c.f., Buera and Oberfield (2020); Perla et al. (2021); Sampson (2016); Boehm et al. (2024)).
+Estimating the magnitude of dynamic effects is challenging because they may take years to materialize, and it is hard to disentangle whether any observed shift in outcomes over a long time period is due to the change in protection or some other policy change.
 More generally, trade policies can lead to a wide range of direct and indirect effects on an economy, making it difficult to capture all relevant factors in a single model.

-To overcome these issues, we develop a method that quantifies the expected impact of a trade policy on welfare using the reaction of financial markets on policy announcement days.
+To overcome these issues, we develop the first method that enables researchers to quantify the expected future impact of a trade policy on welfare using the reaction of financial markets on policy announcement days.
 Financial data is particularly well suited to quantify the impact of a policy change because financial markets are forward-looking and react quickly to new information.
 However, trade economists have largely ignored financial market data when studying the welfare impact of trade policies because of the lack of a rigorous mapping from asset prices into welfare.
 Our analysis fills this gap.
+Following Campbell and Vuolteenaho (2004), we decompose stock price movements due to tariff announcements into discount rate movements (capturing changes in risk aversion, uncertainty, and interest rates) and cash-flow movements.
 The use of financial data enables us to relax many common assumptions used in modeling policy analysis.
 Relative to canonical trade models, we make no assumptions about how and when prices and wages adjust to tariffs or whether tariffs cause productivity or macro variables like exchange rates to change.
 Instead, we show that knowing a policy's impact on the present discounted value of firms' cash flows-a variable that can be estimated from financial data-encapsulates the first-order welfare effect of the policy.